teslamotors/informed/stories/Intro/FormState/README.md

 Its not magic, its a Function As A Child, or otherwise known as [render props](https://reactjs.org/docs/render-props.html)

-There are three ways you can get access to `Informed`s form state.
+There are five ways you can get access to `Informed`s form state.

-1. By accessing the `formState` as a parameter to a child render function.
+1) By accessing the `formState` as a parameter to a child render function.

 ```jsx
 <Form>